gao-lab/DECIPHER/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement request
-about: Anything you’d like to see in Spider?
+about: Anything you’d like to see in DECIPHER?
 title: ''
 labels: enhancement
 assignees: ''